 With that, the girl's dazed thoughts were brought back to the present, to the family who was waiting for her.

 It was then that she heard a gasp.
 Yumemi looked up, away from her numb, bare toes, to see her younger brother, gaping and wide-eyed at the open door.
 His lips moved, yet she was too far away to hear him what he whispered.

-The nine-year-old looked so forlorn and dejected in that moment, then, his child features bloomed and smiled as he wailed, "'NEE-CHAN!"
+The eight-year-old looked so forlorn and dejected in that moment, then, his child features bloomed and he wailed, "'NEE-CHAN!"

 Her bated chest heaved as she welcomed the running boy with open arms.
-She winced when he roughly bumped into the swelling bruise on her hip, but she didn't care.
+She winced when he roughly bumped into the swelling bruise on her hip, but she did not care.
 Both siblings held one another tight and sobbed.

 "Yumemi?" her mother hesitantly inquired.
 Looking up, she saw Nozomi stand at the entryway in disbelief, a hand at her trembling lips.
 It took her a long while for reality seep in.
 Once she accepted it, though, she called out to her husband, "Honey!
 Honey, Yumemi is back!"